Threat Modeling with DFDs A Practical Guide for Secure Applications

 A DFD has some key components you should be aware of.
 Processes, data flows, data stores, and external entities. palo alto networks says that processes are transformations of data, data flows are pathways of data movement, data stores are repositories of data, and external entities are sources and destinations of data.

-DFD-Based Threat Modeling A Step-by-Step Approach
+DFD-Based Threat Modeling: A Step-by-Step Approach

-Basically, it's about using data flow diagrams to spot where things could go wrong in your application. a dfd helps you visualize how data moves and that helps you think like an attacker aka, where's the weak spots?
+Basically, it's about using data flow diagrams to spot where things could go wrong in your application.
+A dfd helps you visualize how data moves, and that helps you think like an attacker—aka, where's the weak spots?

 • It gives you clarity, like seeing how data flows helps you spot vulnerabilities from the start to the end.

-• Collaboration becomes easier, your security and dev teams can use the dfd to talk the same language, making sure everyone's on the same page.
+• Collaboration becomes easier; your security and dev teams can use the dfd to talk the same language, making sure everyone's on the same page.

 • It helps you get proactive by looking at the data's journey and attacker entry points, you can find threats before they hit.

-1. Defining the System Scope: First, you gotta figure out what's in your system and what's not.
+First, you gotta figure out what's in your system and what's not.
 What servers, databases, and services are we talking about?
 For example, in a healthcare app, this might include patient records, api endpoints, and third-party integrations.
+This step sets the boundaries for your threat model, ensuring you focus your efforts effectively.

 Like, say you have an e-commerce app.
 A DFD might show that user credit card details goes to a payment processor.
 This highlights risks like credit card skimming or order tampering.
 Then the store implement encryption, fraud detection, and secure storage.

 So, with these steps, you're on your way to spotting those security holes.
-Now, lets dig deeper into each of these steps!

 Applying STRIDE in DFD-Based Threat Modeling